Trip Logistics

 Safety Risks

-Beyond phone snatching in Camden and Westminster, be wary of “street games” like Three-Card Monte on Westminster Bridge—they are scams designed to distract you while an accomplice picks your pockets.
+• “Street games” like Three-Card Monte on Westminster Bridge: scams designed to distract while an accomplice picks your pockets

 Mobility Hurdles